 Site Description: Geologically, the site is located on the far eastern edge of the Lower Arkansas River basin and is characterized by fine-textured soil with a silty clay loam surface and a healthy clay pan development.
 Sediments at the site consist mainly of unconsolidated Pleistocene deposits of the McPherson Formation (KGS bulletin 79).
-The immediate area is topographically flat, with slopes ranging from 0-3 percent.
-Based on the site evaluation to date, the underlying material to a depth of approximately 35 feet consists primarily of stiff clay or sandy clay, overlying fine to coarse sands of varying thickness.
+The immediate area is topographically flat, with slopes of 0-3 percent.
+Based on the site evaluation, the underlying material to a depth of approximately 35 feet consists primarily of stiff clay or sandy clay, overlying fine to coarse sands of varying thickness.
 The sand member underlies an impermeable dense clay layer consistent throughout the site.
 Bedrock consists of the Kiowa Shale Formation and lies approximately 50-70' below the ground surface (KGS Bulletin 79).
 There are no documented encounters with Bedrock during site activities for verification.

 The groundwater flows within the perched aquifer to the south and southwest before turning west, approaching West Emma Creek.
 The principal water-bearing formation in the subject site area is thin, unconsolidated sand between clay layers.
 This sand varies from fine to coarse-grained and pinches off in some locations.
-Based on information obtained from the Kansas Rural Water Association, the subject site area has access to the Marion Rural Water District (RWD) #4.
+Based on information from the Kansas Rural Water Association, the subject site area has access to the Marion Rural Water District (RWD) #4.
 However, not all farms have connected water services, including the Bitikofer Farm.
-Based on information obtained from the KGS WWC5 Database, no public water supply (PWS) wells are within one mile of the subject site.
+Based on information from the KGS WWC5 Database, no public water supply (PWS) wells are within one mile of the subject site.
 There are three domestic wells (Bitikofer, Selzer, and Huebert) within a 1⁄4-mile from the subject site, but there could be unregistered and other water wells in the area.

 KCC investigations have shown that the southern contamination may be from a legacy evaporation pit east of the Klaassen homestead.
-Geoprobe borings indicate the pit, including the drainage leaving the pit location to West Emma Creek as the source.
+Geoprobe borings indicate the pit, including the drainage, leaving the pit location to West Emma Creek as the source.
 In addition, other chloride plumes in the north of the site need investigation.
 Other possible sources include unproperly plugged wells, legacy evaporation and workover pits, and historical spills.

-Unusual Problems: An aggressive withdrawal system could render the local water wells and West Emma Creek dry.
-There are currently no monitoring wells capable of delineating the multiple plumes.
+Unusual Problems: An aggressive withdrawal system could dry the local water wells and West Emma Creek.
+Currently, there are no monitoring wells capable of delineating the multiple plumes.

-Status of Project: On September 28, 2022, five groundwater monitoring wells (MW-1, MW-5, MW-6, MW-7, and Klaassen East) were sampled by the KCC field staff.
+Status of Project: On October 2, 2023, four groundwater monitoring wells (MW-1, MW-5, MW-6, and Klaassen East) and the Bitikofer House well were sampled by the KCC field staff.
 The Klaassen West Well remains damaged by agricultural equipment.
+MW-7 was nearly dry, with only inches of water in the bottom of the well.
 MW-3 and MW-4 are broken below the ground surface and are no longer viable monitoring wells.
-KCC could not gauge the water level this year due to equipment failure.
-All Selzer Site monitoring wells were analyzed to be above 500 mg/L chlorides, ranging from 1,075 to 3,800 mg/L. Chloride levels could be affected by the lack of moisture during 2022.
-The farthest eastern well, Klaassen East, slightly decreased in chlorides over the last year.
-MW-7, across the creek from the other monitoring wells and the main plume, had a higher chloride value this year.
+KCC gauged the water level this year and found the groundwater levels to be much lower due to the drought that is occurring in the region.
+All Selzer Site monitoring wells were analyzed to be above 500 mg/L chlorides, ranging from 1,052 to 4,245 mg/L. Chloride levels could be affected by the lack of moisture during 2022 and 2023.
+The farthest eastern well, Klaassen East, increased chlorides by 445 mg/L over the last year.
+All other monitoring wells had slight decreases from 2022.
+MW-7, across the creek from the additional monitoring wells, and the main plume did not have enough water to sample.
 MW-7 tested to be 1,825 mg/L chlorides in 2022.
-The Emma creek was dry save for sporadic pools of standing water and could not be sampled this year.
-MW-7 is greatly affected by the creek's salinity due to its proximity which could be the reason behind the higher chloride level.
+The Emma Creek was dry save for sporadic pools of standing water and could not be sampled this year.